Parkes2/telco_customer_churn/README.md

 This document shows an example Data Science project utilising a dataset built around customer churn.
 The goal of the modelling was to predict customers that are likely to churn, this was then extended to minimise loss from churning customers.

+For more detail and the underlying code see `customer_churn.ipynb`

 **Dataset:** [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
 A fictional company's data.
 There are demographic features as well as billing and service information

 ### Description of Dataset